Navigating the talent crunch: How technology and retention strategies can fortify the accounting profession

 These services, however, can be a significant source of revenue and client satisfaction.
 When you cut such services due to “brain drain”, you risk not just immediate revenue but long-term relationships.
 With advancements in technology, firms don’t have to sacrifice these offerings.

-Software like WhisperClaims, which is supported by a dedicated Advice Line and technical training, can fill the expertise gap, providing a guided process that allows firms to prepare R&D tax claims efficiently and robustly.
+Software like WhisperClaims, which is supported by a dedicated Advice Line and technical training, can fill the expertise gap, providing a guided process that allows firms to generate R&D tax claims with ease.

 This enables practices to deliver high-value, specialised services without requiring a specialist on staff – enhancing their competitive edge.